guilhe0756/CV/README.md

 - If you read portuguese and want to read something about the people I worked with – the Araweté – you might want to check [this](https://www.sescsp.org.br/online/edicoes-sesc/512_ARAWETE+UM+POVO+TUPI+DA+AMAZONIA#/tagcloud=lista) and [this](https://revistacult.uol.com.br/home/palavras-quebradas-na-poetica-arawete/) out.

+## <a name="interests">Interests</a>

+Yoga, playing the Guitar, writing poetry in English and Portuguese, translating Araweté songs.